TV fans furious after acclaimed sitcom is suddenly cancelled

 According to a production source, the actor was allegedly warned to keep away from some of the series’s female stars.

-However, a second incident, which was brought to creator and star Rob McElhenney, is said to have resulted in his departure.
+However, a second incident, which was brought to McElhenney, is said to have resulted in his departure.

 Abraham issued a “a sincere and deeply felt apology” after the report surfaced.